Scroll Top

 Your assessment

-Your assessment meeting will be with someone from a local or specialist social work team.
-This may be a social worker, an occupational therapist or a community care assistant.
+📋 Your assessment meeting will be with someone from a local or specialist social work team.
+This may be a social worker, an occupational therapist, or a community care assistant.
 You can ask a friend or family member to be present.
 The assessor will:

-• Talk to you about your needs for support
+• 🗣️ Talk to you about your needs for support

-• Write down what is discussed
+• ✍️ Write down what is discussed

-• Give you a copy of the completed assessment form
+• 📄 Give you a copy of the completed assessment form

-This will give them a better picture of your needs.
+📊 This will give them a better picture of your needs.
 After the meeting, they will:

-• Let you know their decision
+• 📢 Inform you of their decision

-• Discuss your options with you
+• 🧑⚖️ Discuss available options with you

-• Personal safety
+• 🚨 Personal safety

-• Personal care and domestic tasks
+• 🧼 Personal care and domestic tasks

-• Family and social responsibilities
+• 👨👩👧👦 Family and social responsibilities

-• Carer needs
+• 🤝 Carer needs

 What are self-direct payments?

-Below is a brief description of how the free aspect of your care budget is delivered.
-The Social Care (Self-directed Support) (Scotland) Act 2013 was enacted in April 2014.
-This allows individuals, their carers and their families to make informed choices on what their support looks like and how it is delivered, making it possible to meet agreed personal outcomes.
-‘Having more choice and control is empowering.
+“Having more choice and control is empowering.
 We should all be equal partners in making decisions that affect us.
 This leads to more of us being confident and independent and achieving our aspirations for a happier, healthier and more fulfilled life.
 Support and care are vital in ensuring everyone can enjoy the same human rights – dignity, equal opportunity and access.
-And, having greater control of your life and decision-making leads to improved health and well-being’ The Act requires local authorities to offer people four choices:
+And, having greater control of your life and decision-making leads to improved health and well-being.”

-Option 1:
+Option 1

 You ask the local authority to provide you with a direct payment, also known as a personal budget, which you can use to pay for support from a company of your choice.

-Option 2:
+Option 2

 Your funding is allocated to a provider of your choice, also known as an Individual Service Fund (ISF).
 You ask the care provider to manage the budget, although you oversee how you spend it.
-(1st Focus Homecare can organise this on your behalf through the local authority.)
+1st Focus Homecare can organise this on your behalf through the local authority.

-Option 3:
+Option 3

 The council can arrange a service for you.
 The council will manage the budget and choose the provider.
 This does not mean you automatically get council carers.
-Local authorities’ sub-contract to private companies, and in the case of option 3, you are allocated the company and do not have an involvement in the choice.
+Local authorities sub-contract to private companies, and in the case of Option 3, you are allocated the company and do not have an involvement in the choice.

-Option 4:
+Option 4

 You ask the local authority for a mix of these options for different types of support.